philippgille/chromem-go/README.md

   - You can also pass existing embeddings when adding documents to a collection, instead of letting `chromem-go` create them
 - Similarity search:
   - [X] Exhaustive nearest neighbor search using cosine similarity
+    - A.k.a. "exact" or brute-force search.
+Sometimes called FLAT index.
 - Filters:
   - [X] Document filters: `$contains`, `$not_contains`
   - [X] Metadata filters: Exact matches